ILF Scotland

 Abuse may be of a physical, psychological, sexual, financial, neglectful or discriminatory nature or other type.
 This could be a single act or repetitive acts.
 Examples include:

-• Where a third party is using an adult’s money for purposes other than that for which it is intended e.g. a non ILF Transition Fund grant purpose.
+• where a third party is using an adult’s money for purposes other than that for which it is intended for example a non ILF Transition Fund grant purpose

 7. Children at Risk